shivansh-p/llm-api-starterkit/README.md

 This repository is the most minimal implementation of an LLM API possible, focusing on making this technology accessible to coders new to LLMs & APIs.
 The core libraries are `langchain` & `fastapi`.

 For an example that is more comprehensive and adhering to best practices, I will soon share more examples.
-  * Minimal guide to serverless deployment without Ops: https://github.com/tleers/minimal-serverless-llm-deployment
-  * [TODO] A comprehensive, best practices guide with Ops: https://github.com/tleers/servelm
+  * Serverless LLM application deployment examples are currently being developed at https://github.com/tleers/serverless-llm-app-factory, extending the llm-api-starterkit to web deployment & alternative compute options

 # Quick-start

-There's three steps to starting the demo or doing development on this template.
+There's three steps to starting the demo or starting development with this template.

 1. Installation of general python package requirements/dependencies
 2. Selection of LLM model & dependencies